jakeva/jakeva.github.io/_posts/2013-03-25-Bookmarking.md

 ---
-layout: Bookmarking
+layout: post
-title: "How I'm doing it"
+title: "Bookmark syncing"
 description: "How I'm solving the problem of bookmarks in the 21st century"
 category:
 tags: [internet, bookmarks]